Mini school bus fire spreads to home in Canarsie

 CANARSIE, Brooklyn (WABC) -- A mini school bus parked at a home in Brooklyn caught fire early Thursday morning.

-As the fire burned out the bus it spread to a home.
+As the fire burned out the bus it spread to a garage and a home.

 Firefighters managed to put out the flames a short time later.